tigera-solutions/install-calico-for-windows/README.md

 - use `kubeadm` to install k8s Ubuntu instances
 - [install Calico](https://docs.projectcalico.org/getting-started/kubernetes/quickstart)
 - prepare Windows nodes to be joined to k8s cluster
-- use `Calico for Windows` v3.12.1 to install Calico on Windows nodes and join the nodes to k8s cluster
+- use `Calico for Windows` v3.12.1 or newer to install Calico on Windows nodes and join the nodes to k8s cluster
 - test connectivity between Linux and Windows pods
+- use network policies to tighten security

 ## provision k8s cluster